hvc4/LibreIB/README.md

 About
 ------------
-OpenIB is a fork of Infinity which is a fork of vichan.
+OpenIB is a fork of Infinity which is a fork of vichan which is a fork of tinyboard...
 OpenIB will be a security fork focused on user security.
 Infinity offered us board creation ontop of vichan.
 Now OpenIB will be refactoring Infinity and making the imageboard ecosystem safer for users.
 A running instance is at [8ch.net](https://8ch.net/)

-Due to being a recent fork, we have not yet deviated much from Infinity.

 As of now, most things (other than installation) that apply to upstream vichan also apply to OpenIB.
 See their readme for a detailed FAQ: https://github.com/vichan-devel/vichan/blob/master/README.md

-If you are not interested in letting your users make their own boards, install vichan instead of OpenIB.

-**Much like Arch Linux, OpenIB should be considered ``rolling release''.
-Unlike upstream vichan, we have no install.php.
-Database schema and templates are changed often and it is on you to read the Git log before updating!**
+If you don't need board creation, use Vichan.

+If you can break the vichan habbit and don't need some vichan specific feature, install Lynxchan.
+The kohlnumbra frontend has made it at least usable.

 Installation
 ------------